sanjay-verifoxx/aws-iot-validate-enclave-attestation/python/README.md

 #### Troubleshooting side note

-If you have trouble running an enclave, use `lspci` and look for the following device in the output:
+If you have trouble running an enclave, run `lspci` and look for the following device in the output:

 ```
 00:02.0 Communication controller: Amazon.com, Inc. Device e4c1 (rev 01)
 ```

-if you don't see that device, you can enable Enclave support after stopping the instance.
+This is the device used to communicate with the Nitro Enclave.
+If you don't see that device listed in the `lspci` output, Nitro Enclaves are not enabled on your EC2 instance.
+You can enable Enclave support after stopping the instance.
-(The console makes it seem like you may be able to do this when the instance is stopped, but clicking the 'Instance Settings -> Change Nitro Enclaves' under the 'Actions' menu doesn't do anything).
-You can use the following CLI command to enable Enclaves after stopping the instance:
+You can do this in the console using the 'Instance Settings -> Change Nitro Enclaves' item under the 'Actions' menu.
+You can also use the following CLI command to enable Enclaves after stopping the instance:

 ```
 aws ec2 modify-instance-attribute --instance-id <instance_id> --attribute enclaveOptions --value true